• info@lincnc.org

 It still feels a little strange sometimes.
 My office is two doors down from where my room was when I stayed here.
 So it’s really surreal.
 There’s a lot of staff here that were here when I was a resident, and so now it was kind of like that.
 Adjusting of looking at them as staff and now looking at them as coworkers and learning to communicate with them, it’s wonderful because I learned so much.
 There’s such talented people here as far as staff and just learning how to best help people.

-Tags: counseling re entry substance misuse
+Tags: re entry substance misuse counseling

 Previous Story